StanleyDINNE/empty-vue3-app/README.md

 npm run build
 ```

-3) Launch the app from the generated `dist` folder
+3) Launch the app.
+A `dist` folder has been generated, the following command will use the `dist` content.
 ```
-serve -s dist
+npm run start:prod
 ```

-4) Access to the page at `http://localhost:5000`
+4) Access to the page at `http://localhost:3000`

 5) Open the chrome's console, go to the `Lighthouse` tab and run an audit with the Performance box checked (you can remove the other checkboxes)